kokorie1/math-problem-generator/README.md

 The data shows talents from different nationalities contesting in a math Olympiad.

-Disclaimer: This project is from @Geoclid tutorial.
+This project is from @Geoclid tutorial.